 Keep up the good work, Uncle Screwtape

 This quote hit me like a ton of bricks.
 God was showing me something I’ve never been convicted over before.
 Then, as I was listening to a recent presidential debate and remembering all the posts and articles I’ve read in the past few months, I became so burdened for my country and longed for what it used to be.
 “One nation under God.”
 But my sinful self played off the burden God had given me and started to point the focus inward.
 I started to think what I had thought numerous times before; the very thoughts I shared a moment ago, “Lord, how long will you wait before you return and take us home?
 I can’t take this anymore.
 I want out.
 Wouldn’t it be better to live in another country?
 My country is dying!”
 Then as the Holy Spirit does, it fought back my selfish thoughts with God’s Word.
 These words came with a special kindness and quietness.
 The words, “remember Jonah” flooded into my mind.
-As soon as these words came, I was confused, but kept thinking through the events of the story.
-I thought through Jonah’s rejection against God’s command to go to Nineveh, his running away from God, his trial of being in the belly of a fish for 3 days, his repentance, his journey back to Nineveh to warn them that God would destroy them, Nineveh’s repentance, God’s mercy on Nineveh, and then, Jonah’s response to their repentance and God’s mercy:
+As soon as these words came, I was confused but kept thinking through the events of the story.
+I thought through Jonah’s rejection of God’s command to go to Nineveh, his running away from God, his trial of being in the belly of a fish for 3 days, his repentance, his journey back to Nineveh to warn them that God would destroy them, Nineveh’s repentance, God’s mercy on Nineveh, and then, Jonah’s response to their repentance and God’s mercy:

 “And he prayed to the LORD and said, “O LORD, is not this what I said when I was yet in my country?
 That is why I made haste to flee to Tarshish; for I knew that you are a gracious God and merciful, slow to anger and abounding in steadfast love, and relenting from disaster.
 Therefore now, O LORD, please take my life from me, for it is better for me to die than to live.”